MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/NodeJSAndCertificates.md

 ### Workaround
 In version 2.4.2 we have added the option *Disable NodeJS certificate check* to the *Advanced* parameter section of the task.
 In essence the option sets the variable *NODE_TLS_REJECT_UNAUTHORIZED* to zero for the NodeJS process used by our task.
-While this solution is far from perfect, it effectively uses the same mechanism that the older versions of the Visual Studio Team Services Node API used.
+While this solution is far from perfect, it effectively uses the same mechanism that the older versions of the Azure DevOps Services Node API used.
 For now there is no better way for our task to fix the issue.

 ### What is the Risk of the Workaround?